-This is no easy conversation which can see opposing sides spouting facts and figures from ‘independent’ studies at one another, often aggressively.
+This is no easy conversation that can see opposing sides spouting facts and figures from ‘independent’ studies at one another, often aggressively.
 In one corner you have environmental organizations such as the RSPB, British Trust of Ornithology and BirdWatch Ireland as well as environmental scientists and conservationists.
-On the opposing side are those who race pigeons, game keepers and some farmers who see birds of prey as a threat to their own animals.
+On the opposing side are those who race pigeons, gamekeepers and some farmers who see birds of prey as a threat to their own animals.
 Sensationalist newspapers draw from both to fan the flames and aid the spread of stigmas and outdated notions but hopefully here, in the next few passages, we can look at both arguments and the science, to end damaging ideas and think of how we can move forward together.

 The History of Birds of Prey in Ireland and the UK

 Firstly, let’s look at birds of prey, who are also known as raptors, the word coming from the latin raptare which means “to seize and carry off”, how tremendously fitting.
 Until the last few hundred years, the existence of birds of prey was far more prominent, not only in the natural world but also in folklore and mythology.
 The story of the mythological Irish seer Fintan mac Bóchra, who after a lifetime of 5,000 years, took his final form as The Hawk of Achill.
 In this story he has lived throughout all ages of the world, morphing into different animals and now tells its history.
 So, why are we talking about ancient mythical Irish men, perhaps this is marvelously unrelated but dare we search for meaning in myth?
 Maybe just for a moment.
-Can we acknowledge a reverence attributed to these birds and is it just coincidence that a hawk was the final form of a seer, a wise old man, surely past generations were able to take how they saw the animals interact with their environment and wove it into their storytelling?
-On some level, a status and respect, was attributed to birds of prey by generation of the past, and maybe it’s time we rekindle it.
+Can we acknowledge a reverence attributed to these birds and is it just a coincidence that a hawk was the final form of a seer, a wise old man, surely past generations were able to take how they saw the animals interact with their environment and wove it into their storytelling?
+On some level, status and respect were attributed to birds of prey by generations of the past, and maybe it’s time we rekindle it.

 What Birds of Prey are there in Ireland and the UK?

 Ireland is home to 11 species of raptor and the UK 15.
 Some of the most visible include the common buzzard, sparrow hawks, kestrels and peregrine falcons (the fastest moving animal on earth).
 Merlin’s and Goshawks too can occasionally be seen but can be difficult to identify to the untrained eye.
-Hen Harriers as well as Red Tailed Kites also share the skies with the occasional visit of Montagu’s harrier.
+Hen Harriers as well as Red Kites also share the skies with the occasional visit of Montagu’s harrier.
 Have I also mentioned EAGLES? ?
 Golden eagles, and White-Tailed Eagles, the latter being the 4th largest bird of prey in the world.
-Both once had a wide range across these islands, however they are now only found in isolated locations and are exceedingly rare BUT they are here, and that fact in itself I think, is a little bit marvelous.
+Both once had a wide range across these islands, however, they are now only found in isolated locations and are exceedingly rare BUT they are here, and that fact in itself I think, is a little bit marvelous.

 This is not the conclusive list, (we haven’t mentioned owls, but you better believe we will) though perhaps we can appreciate that there are far more big birds soaring above us than once thought.